djmahe4/ktu-mindmaps/COI/README.md

 2. Try to recall the mnemonic or the "Think:" phrase.
 3. Briefly explain the core concept in your own words.
 4. Focus on understanding the *purpose* and *function* of each provision.

+This expanded sheet aims to provide enough hooks for your memory.
+Good luck!